mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I greatly underestimated how labor-intensive the due diligence process would be.

 At the start, I thought due diligence would be somewhat tedious but still straightforward.
-I'd already shared monthly profit and loss statements before the buyer even signed the LOI.

-I thought maybe the buyer would need to see a few of my bank statements to prove that my profit and loss was real.
+The buyer had already seen two years of profit and loss statements before they even signed the LOI.
+I thought maybe they'd want to see a few of my bank statements to prove that my profit and loss was real.
 Perhaps I'd have an opportunity to show off my immaculate bookkeeping ledger, of which I was quite proud.

 It turned out that the due diligence process required me to share _all_ of my bank statements from the last two years.
 And that was just part of the first round of requests.

-As we proceeded further into the due diligence process, I needed to create lots of one-off reports to demonstrate some aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.
+As we proceeded further into the due diligence process, I needed to create lots of one-off reports to demonstrate different aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.

 I didn't want to expose customer data, so I did custom processing on our reports to avoid leaking customer details.
 But the more I customized the reports, the more likely I was to make an error.
 And if I made an error, the buyer would have grounds to sue me later for selling the company based on fraudulent data.
 So, even for simple reports, I felt stressed about doing them perfectly.